 Recruit new volunteers and take a few weeks to train new ‘tech-heads’ on the job.
 Give them increasing responsibilities.
 Then let them have a go.
-Discover more on recruiting and training volunteers in John Finkelde’s book How to Recruit, Retain and Motivate Volunteers.
+Discover more on recruiting and training volunteers in John Finkelde’s book 27 Ways to Build a Leadership Pipeline.

 Download Volunteer Opportunity Template

 Your church needs a leadership pipeline if it wants to stay healthy.

 - Your volunteer base will expand.